gfouz/pki-client/README.md

 ## This is a pki system to generate digital certificates for segurmática.

-this is the client side for that system.
+this is the client side for that kind of system.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).